Diyarbakir Diyarbakir Province, Turkey Travel Guide

 Cash payments directly to the driver.

-Limited accessibility for travelers with mobility challenges on buses.
+Limited accessibility for travelers with mobility challenges on coaches.

 Taxis offer a convenient and direct way to travel in Diyarbakır, especially when carrying luggage or traveling late at night.

-Less common instead of widely available for tourists.
-Not recommended for city traffic.
+Less common instead of widely accessible to tourists.
+Not recommended for traffic in the city.

 No widely established public bicycle systems.
 Not a prominent tourist activity.

-No specific specialty vehicle options (such as tuk-tuks or jeepneys).
+No specific specialty vehicle options (like tuk-tuks or jeepneys).

 Diyarbakır does not feature many specialized transportation options for tourists.
 Accessibility for travelers with mobility challenges on public buses is limited.